-"Behold, I send my messenger, and he will prepare the way before me.
-And the Lord whom you seek will suddenly come to his temple; and the messenger of the covenant in whom you delight, behold, he is coming, says the LORD of hosts.
-2 But who can endure the day of his coming, and who can stand when he appears?
-For he is like a refiner's fire and like fullers' soap.
-3 He will sit as a refiner and purifier of silver, and he will purify the sons of Levi and refine them like gold and silver, and they will bring offerings in righteousness to the LORD.
-4 Then the offering of Judah and Jerusalem will be pleasing to the LORD as in the days of old and as in former years.
-5 "Then I will draw near to you for judgment.
-I will be a swift witness against the sorcerers, against the adulterers, against those who swear falsely, against those who oppress the hired worker in his wages, the widow and the fatherless, against those who thrust aside the sojourner, and do not fear me, says the LORD of hosts.
+suddenly the Lord you are seeking will come to his temple; the messenger of the covenant, whom you desire, will come," says the LORD Almighty.
+But who can endure the day of his coming?
+Who can stand when he appears?
+For he will be like a refiner's fire or a launderer's soap.
+He will sit as a refiner and purifier of silver; he will purify the Levites and refine them like gold and silver.
+Then the LORD will have men who will bring offerings in righteousness, and the offerings of Judah and Jerusalem will be acceptable to the LORD, as in days gone by, as in former years.
+"So I will come near to you for judgment.
+I will be quick to testify against sorcerers, adulterers and perjurers, against those who defraud laborers of their wages, who oppress the widows and the fatherless, and deprive aliens of justice, but do not fear me," says the LORD Almighty.

-3:1 behold - hane - Lo, behold.
+3:1 SEE - hane - Lo, behold.
 Pay attention or "now hear this."
 (Concordia Pulpit Resources - Volume 8, Part 1)